 Within 30 minutes of Philadelphia, Chanticleer Garden is one of the great oasis’s in the region.
-Once the Rosengarten estate, today its a colorful and contemporary garden within an historic setting.
+Once the Rosengarten estate, today its a colorful and contemporary garden at an historic setting.

 We visited there in late October and I was amazed by the abundance of flowers blooming so late in the fall season.
 Especially since Chanticleer Garden closed just a week later — until next spring.

 My sister-in-law, had arranged the outing for six of us, which included two of my husband’s brothers and their wives.
 She and her husband had discovered Chanticleer Garden earlier this year with friends, and were anxious to share it with us.